Actions and Next Steps

 Transferring a telephone contact

-- Leave the practitioner a message alerting them to the contact, any action undertaken and confirming the information given to the person about when to expect a call back;
+- Leave the practitioner a message alerting them to the contact, any action undertaken and confirming if information was given to the person about when to expect a call back;

-- Undertake any actions that you are able to in order to resolve some or part of the contact, including any urgent actions that may be required; and
+- Undertake any actions that you are able to in order to resolve some or part of the contact, including any urgent actions that may be required while the practitioner is unavailable;

 - Agree with the person what they should do if the practitioner does not make contact within an agreed timeframe; and

-- Make a proportionate record of all the above.
+- Make a record of all the above.

-If the practitioner is not available within a reasonable timeframe for the action indicated by the contact you should:
+If the practitioner is not available within a reasonable timeframe for the action indicated by the contact, you should discuss with their line manager what action should be taken in the interim.

 6. Accessing a Prevention Service

-There are many kinds of prevention service available.
-Some are provided by the Local Authority and some are provided by the community or partner organisations, such as health.
+There are many prevention services available such as reablement, Occupational Therapy, health services or assistive technology.
+They may be provided by the Local Authority, community organisations or partner agencies, such as health.
 All available prevention services in the local area should be explored before undertaking a longer term intervention.
+If a prevention service is already in place, there may be other prevention services which are beneficial to work alongside and should also be explored.

 Under Section 2 of the Care Act the Local Authority has a duty to prevent needs for Care and Support/Support.